 Thatcher funeral: Guide to the day

-The funeral of Baroness Thatcher, the first female UK prime minister, was conducted along the same lines as those of Diana, Princess of Wales, and the Queen Mother.
+The funeral of Baroness Thatcher, the first female UK prime minister, will be along the same lines as those of Diana, Princess of Wales, and the Queen Mother.

-She was accorded a ceremonial funeral with military honours.
-It began at 11:00 BST (10:00 GMT) on Wednesday, 17 April, at St Paul's Cathedral in London.
+She has been awarded a ceremonial funeral with military honours which will take place on Wednesday, 17 April, at St Paul's Cathedral in London.

-It was the first time the Queen had attended the funeral of a British prime minister since that of Sir Winston Churchill in 1965.
+It will be the first time the Queen has attended the funeral of a British prime minister since that of Sir Winston Churchill in 1965.

 On Tuesday - the day before the funeral - Baroness Thatcher's coffin was moved to the Chapel of St Mary Undercroft in the Palace of Westminster ahead of a short service for about 100 people led by the Dean of Westminster.